rapidsai/raft/README.md

 the configuration to be used globally across any library that uses it.
 RMM also provides RAII wrappers around device arrays that handle the allocation and cleanup.

-The example below demonstrates using RMM's `device_uvector` to allocate memory on device and using it to compute pairwise Euclidean distances:
+The example below demonstrates using RMM's `device_uvector` to allocate memory on device and using RAFT to compute pairwise Euclidean distances:
 ```c++
 #include <raft/handle.hpp>